Publications & Training

 Court Reminder Program

 The Texas Judicial Branch has launched the Texas Court Reminder Program authorized by HB 4293 of the 87th Legislative Session.
-The OCA has contracted with eCourtDate to provide a statewide court text and email reminder system available at no cost to the courts or counties who elect to use it.
+OCA has contracted with eCourtDate to provide a statewide court text and email reminder system available at no cost to the courts or counties who elect to use it.
 Municipalities are invited to join at cost.
-For more information on the requirements to participate please visit the court reminder website.
+For more information on the requirements to participate, please visit the court reminder website.